 We come across employers who say their workforce have “trade skills", meaning they learnt their trade as an apprentice many years ago, but have not had training specific to the equipment they work on now.
 Others rely on “common sense”, failing to realise that what is obvious to one person will not be obvious to another.

 In court, Rainbow Waste Management claimed their training was sufficient, but they couldn’t prove it and the HSE position was that the training was not adequate for the tasks and environment involved.

 Your training must therefore be targeted at risks highlighted in your risk assessments, and you must be able to demonstrate that you have delivered suitable training, that people have understood it, and that you have considered a suitable refresher period.
 Whether people attend a 15-minute stand-up “Toolbox” talk or a four-day classroom course, you need a way of checking understanding and recording attendance.

 The Role Of Software

-The Training Management module in EcoOnline allows you to plan and schedule training and to upload certificates and test results.
-Its simple traffic light system provides you with an at-a-glance view of compliance, showing who is up-to-date with training – and who isn’t.
+The Learning Management software from EcoOnline allows you to plan and schedule training and to upload certificates and test results.
+Its simple system provides you with an at-a-glance view of compliance, showing who is up-to-date with training – and who isn’t.